American Homes 4 Rent Q2 2025 Earnings Call Transcript

 Juan Sanabria

 That's fantastic.
-And then just as my follow-up, hoping you could talk a little bit more about the acquisition environment.
-It seems like the beta spread is closing some of the homebuilders.
-But just curious if you could expand on that and talk a little bit about aforementioned in prior calls, bulk of portfolio acquisition opportunities and what kind of existing stable homes.
+Thanks.
+Just as my follow up, hoping you could talk a little bit more about the acquisition environment.
+Seems like the bid-ask spread is disclosing some of the national homebuilders. am just curious if you could expand on that and talk a little bit about aforementioned in prior calls, bulk or portfolio acquisition opportunities, kind of existing stable homes.

 Bryan Smith